News — Page 195

 U.S. Rep. Barry Moore (R-Enterprise) announced on Thursday that he is sponsoring legislation to increase the number of National Guard members eligible for the GI Bill.
 Members of the National Guard, per Moore’s office, are not made eligible for the GI Bill when they are given assignments like serving on America’s southern border or protecting […]

-The Chamber of Commerce Association of Alabama (CCAA) board of directors this week announced the hiring of Paige Green Hutto as the organization’s next president and CEO.
-CCAA consists of chambers of commerce, their executives and staff, and members of business and community organizations that directly serve chamber of commerce work across the Yellowhammer State.
-The […]
+The Chamber of Commerce Association of Alabama board of directors has hired Paige Green Hutto as the organization’s next president and CEO.

 Google products last year generated a total of $1.17 billion in economic activity in Alabama, according to the company’s annual economic impact report released on Thursday.
 The report advised that 17,700 businesses, nonprofits, publishers, creators and developers in the Yellowhammer State used Google products to increase their online presence and connect with the local people […]